btorpey/btorpey.github.io/content/clocks.md

 -   For intra-machine timing, your best bet is generally going to be to read the TSC directly using assembler.
 On my test machine it takes about 100ns to read the TSC from software, so that is the limit of this method's accuracy.
 YMMV, of course, which is why I've included [source code](<https://github.com/btorpey/clocks.git>) that you can use to do your own measurements.
+    - Note that the 100ns mentioned above is largely due to the fact that my Linux box doesn't support the RDTSCP instruction, so to get reasonably accurate timings it's also necessary to issue a CPUID instruction prior to RDTSC to serialize its execution.
+On another machine that supports the RDTSCP instruction (a recent MacBook Air), overhead is down around 14ns.
+More on that
+    <a href="#rdtscp">later...</a>

 The following sections will talk about how clocks work on Linux, how to access the various clocks from software, and how to measure the overhead of acessing